 The CDC reports confirm that the trace levels of phthalates detected are well within safety levels established by EPA and other regulatory agencies and, therefore, should not pose a concern for human health.
 The table below shows how the exposures for various demographic groups compare to the Reference Dose (RfD)3 set by EPA or safety levels set by other regulatory/scientific bodies.

 Phthalate Exposures Based on Fourth CDC National Exposure Report

 Expressed as Micrograms per Kilogram of Body Weight per Day

-2 The Fourth National Report on Human Exposure to Environmental Chemicals, Updated Tables, September 2013, U.S. Centers for Disease Control and Prevention.
+a Fourth National Report on Human Exposure to Environmental Chemicals, U.S. Centers for Disease Control and Prevention, December 2009.

 b The urinary concentrations of phthalate monoesters reported by CDC were converted to daily intake of the parent phthalate using the methodology described in David, R. (2000).

 c Below the limit of detection.